 This course allows you to develop an expertise in aerospace systems while maintaining the broad based engineering background associated with Mechanical Engineering.
-In particular the courses will focus on aircraft aerodynamics, propulsion, avionics and structural design.
+In particular the course will focus on aircraft aerodynamics, propulsion, avionics and structural design.

-All undergraduate applications should be made through the Universities and Colleges Admissions Service (UCAS).
-Click on the How to Apply tab of the navigation menu on this page for detailed information on how to apply and further details about UCAS' website, phone and contact details.
+Find out how to apply and get further details about UCAS' website, phone and contact details.
 Specific application deadlines are available on the UCAS website.

 Accredited by the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 - A top 10 university for Mechanical Engineering, Guardian University Guide 2017

 - 92% of our students were in professional jobs or further study six months after graduation (DLHE, 2013/14)